 Urbino is a picturesque Renaissance hill town and the capital of the Marche region of central Italy.
-Although Urbino was a Roman and medieval city, its peak came during the 15th century when Duke Federico da Montefeltro established one of Europe's most illustrious courts.
-Its impressive Ducal Palace houses one of the most important collections of Renaissance paintings in Italy.
-Urbino has a university started in 1506 and it's a center for maiolica ceramics, art, and culture.
-Urbino's historic center is a UNESCO World Heritage Site.
+Although Urbino was a Roman and later a medieval city, its peak came during the 15th century when Duke Federico da Montefeltro established one of Europe's most illustrious courts there.
+Today, its impressive Ducal Palace houses one of the most important collections of Renaissance paintings in Italy.
+Urbino has a university that was founded in 1506 and it's a center for maiolica ceramics, art, and culture.

 There are no train lines going to Urbino but Urbino can easily be reached by bus.
 The closest train stations are Pesaro and Fano on the coast.
 From the stations, there are buses to Urbino.
 Daily except for Sunday, there are four buses connecting Rome-Tiburtina to Urbino.
 Buses from Urbino serve many smaller towns in the region.
 The bus station is in Borgo Meratale by Porta Valbona.
 The closest airports in Italy are Ancona and Rimini.